colour-science/GSoC/2020/GSoC-2020-Project-Ideas.md

 #### Technical Details

-Colour implements the SSI, CRI and CQS quality metrics, the two latter have been superseded with IES TM-30-15 and CFI 2017.
+Colour implements the SSI, CRI and CQS quality metrics, the two latter have been superseded with ANSI/IES TM-30-18 and CFI 2017.
 To bring Colour up to latest standards, those two metrics need to be implemented.
 Leveraging that those new metrics, an exhaustive light quality report using new plotting definitions should be implemented.